xyzhou518/git-github/README.md

 # git-github
 learn
-This is for turtorial purpose.
+This is for tutorial purpose.